jgmortim/massdrop-ctrl-keymap/README.md

 ![numpad.png](numpad.png)

-While the numpad layer is active, the numpad keys are backlit with cyan LEDs.
+While the numpad layer is active, the numpad keys are backlit with gold LEDs.`

 ### Spanish Language Support